tmichi/stl2bmp/README.md

 # stl2bmp
 ![teaser image](images/overview.png)
-* stl2bmp voxelizes (descritizes) STL files as stacked 1bit bitmap images.
+* stl2bmp voxelizes (descretizes) STL files as stacked 1bit bitmap images.
 * The user can control pixel resolution by DPI.
 * it computes reasonably fast by using OpenGL Z-buffer.
 # Build